Here you will find the probably most southerly grown coffee in the world!

 - Since the production volumes are very low, of which only a fraction is exported and the quality is high, South African coffee is regarded as an exclusive rarity.

-- The coffe is full-bodied with a fine acidity and has a delicate flavor and spicy.
+- South African Coffee is full-bodied with a fine acidity and has a delicate flavor and spicy.

-- He is thus more like the Central American coffee than the African one.
+- South African Coffee is thus more like the Central American coffee than the African one.

 - Take care that the water does not boil violently, but is only hot, so that the coffee does not become bitter.

-- Use a fine sieve to fill the coffee into an enamel cup.
+- Take off the fire and let the coffee ground set.
+Use a fine sieve to fill the coffee into an enamel cup.

 - Depending on the taste add sweetened condensed milk and hot milk to it.